 The proton source is a simple bottle of hydrogen gas.
 An electric field is used to strip hydrogen atoms of their electrons to yield protons.
 Linac 2, the first accelerator in the chain, accelerates the protons to the energy of 50 MeV.
 The beam is then injected into the Proton Synchrotron Booster (PSB), which accelerates the protons to 1.4 GeV, followed by the Proton Synchrotron (PS), which pushes the beam to 25 GeV.
 Protons are then sent to the Super Proton Synchrotron (SPS) where they are accelerated to 450 GeV.

-The accelerator complex includes the Antiproton Decelerator and the Online Isotope Mass Separator (ISOLDE) facility, and feeds the CERN Neutrinos to Gran Sasso (CNGS) project and the Compact Linear Collider test area, as well as the neutron time-of-flight facility (nTOF).
+The accelerator complex includes the Antiproton Decelerator and the Online Isotope Mass Separator (ISOLDE) facility, and the Compact Linear Collider test area, as well as the neutron time-of-flight facility (nTOF).
+It also previously fed the CERN Neutrinos to Gran Sasso (CNGS) project.

 The Control Centre